dhutapratama/docs/database.md

 The first argument passed to the `select` method is the SQL query, while the second argument is any parameter bindings that need to be bound to the query.
 Typically, these are the values of the `where` clause constraints.
 Parameter binding provides protection against SQL injection.

 The `select` method will always return an `array` of results.
-Each result within the array will be a PHP `stdClass` object representing a record from the database:
+Each result within the array will be a GO `stdClass` object representing a record from the database:

     use Illuminate\Support\Facades\DB;